bingeli1212/nitrile-preview/doc/DOC-diagram.md

 accordingly, including the Bezier curve control points and Rx/Ry of arc.
 Note that the scaling always happens first before the translation.

-For 'refx', 'refy', 'refsy' and 'refsy', if no value is provided, then the default value will be assigned.
-For 'refxy', if no values are provided then nothing will happen.

-For 'refxy', it is possible to apply two or more options at the same time.
-For instance, following operation would first move the reference point to the center, and then one unit up.

-    set refxy center up:1
+    set origin at:&center up:1

 The "up" keyword instructs that the reference point moves up, and "down" keyword instructs that the reference point moves down.
 Similarily, there are "left" and "right" keywords as well.

-    set refxy up:1
+    set origin up:1
-    set refxy down:1
+    set origin down:1
-    set refxy left:1
+    set origin left:1
-    set refxy right:1
+    set origin right:1

 It is also possible to move to a specific x-coordinate or y-coordinate using the "x" and "y" keywords.
 In the following example the reference point is moved to (12,10).

-    set refxy x:12 y:10
+    set origin x:12 y:10

-The "save" directive will set up a new path and set the current 'refx' and 'refy' as the first point of this path, and then save the path with the name given.
-For instance, the following command would have created a path or overwrite an existing path named 'a', which contains a single point that is (5,4).

-    set refxy x:5 y:4 save:a

-Note that the path created this way is the same as the path that is created by the 'path' command.
-The "at" keyword updates the current 'refx' and 'refy' setting by reading from an existing path.
+If it starts with "X" then it expresses a distance from the right-hand side of the viewport.
+If it starts with "Y" it expresses a distance from the top side of the viewport.

+If it starts with "at:" then it expects a path notation such as '&a'.
 For instance, the following command would have restored the current 'refx' and 'refy' to (5,4) if path 'a' has (5,4) as its first point.

-    set refxy at:a
+    set origin at:&a

 # The 'reset' command